skip to content

 Licensing of Builders

-Builders are required to be licensed in order to carry out most types of domestic building work and face significant penalties if they carry out work for which they do not have an appropriate licence [Building Work Contractors Act 1995 (SA) Part 2].
-To be licensed, a builder must meet certain criteria, including:
+Builders must be licensed to carry out most types of domestic building work and face significant penalties if they carry out work for which they do not have an appropriate licence [Building Work Contractors Act 1995 (SA) Part 2].
+There are also significant penalties for builders who contract with persons who are not appropriately licensed to perform the work, or who hold themselves out as licensed or registered if they are not [Part 7].

-• the right qualifications and experience
+• appropriate qualifications and experience

 • sufficient business knowledge and financial resources to properly carry out the work authorised by the licence